 To request transportation for a medical appointment, shopping or for a program, call the COA office at 781-659-7878.
 To assist with planning daily transportation, the following guidelines apply;

-- Requests for medical transportation must be made 48 hours in advance.
+- Requests for medical transportation must be made 2 business days in advance.

-- Requests for program transportation must be made 24 hours in advance.
+- Requests for program transportation must be made 2 business days in advance.

-- We regret that same-day transportation requests cannot be accepted.
+- We regret that same-day transportation requests cannot be accepted and messages left during the weekend for Monday

 When scheduling an appointment you will need to provide the following information: